Cold feet

 Tip 4

-This tip is so obvious, but you probably catch yourself doing it often.
+This tip may be obvious, but you can probably catch yourself doing it often.
 It’s a beautiful autumn or spring day, the sun is shining and the sky is blue.
-You feel like looking a little more summery and you dress just a little too light.
+You feel like looking a little more summery and you dress just too thin.
 When your body experiences cold, your body’s first reaction is to keep your vital organs warm and reduce blood flow to your arms and legs (starting with that of your hands and feet).
-Nice efficiency from your body – but not so nice for you!
+Efficient of your body, but inconvenient for you.
 So no matter how warm it looks outside, always bring an extra jacket along!
 And also put a shawl, a pair of extra thick socks and maybe even a seat cushion in your bag.

 Tip 5